FOOD SAFE TIN PACKAGING

 Level 2 SQF Certification, known as the “Certified HACCP-Based Food Safety Plan”, incorporates all of the Level 1 requirements, including Good Manufacturing and Distribution Practices as well as Hazard Analysis and Critical Control Points risk assessment and implementation.
 SQF Certification is recognized by the Global Food Safety Initiative (GFSI).
 It guarantees a higher level of trust and acceptance in our global marketplace.

-In 2018, Independent Can is pursuing SQF2 Certification for all facilities in which food-contact packaging is manufactured.
-That will be followed by our Conneaut facility in early 2019.
+In 2018, Independent Can is on track to meet its goal of SQF2 Certification for all facilities in which food-contact packaging is manufactured, including our Fort Madison, IA facility.
 For decades, Independent Can, through its own best practices, has met the high standards for food-contact packaging including food-safe materials, inks and coatings, as well as safe handling practices.
 This Certification will provide us with additional documentation of our efforts for the assurance of our customers.

 Bisphenol A (BPA)